AdaCore/gnatstudio/docs/users_guide/extending.rst

 :ref:`The_Plug-ins_Editor`).

 These directories are searched in the order given below.
-Any script loaded latter can override operations done by previously loaded scripts.
-For example, they could override a key shortcut, remove a menu, or redefine a GPS action.
+Any script loaded latter can override operations performed by previously loaded scripts.
+For example, they can override a key shortcut, remove a menu, or redefine a GPS action.

 In each directory name below, :file:`INSTALL` is the name of the directory in which you've installed GPS. :file:`HOME` is your home directory, either